 - USB Drives: The Raspberry Pi 4 can boot from a USB hard drive / SSD giving us a speed boost, and a cheap means to add additional storage.

-Overall, these are the best Raspberry Pi accessories.
+Overall, these are the best Raspberry Pi accessories that we have tested.
 No matter what your needs or project, you’ll definitely need some of these.

 The Best Raspberry Pi Accessories You Can Buy Today